-With 57 States from Europe, Central Asia and North America, the Organization for Security and Co-operation in Europe (OSCE) is the world's largest regional security organization.
+With 57 member states from across Europe, Central Asia, and North America, the Organization for Security and Co-operation in Europe (OSCE) is the world's largest regional security organization.
 The OSCE addresses issues that have an impact on common security, including arms control, terrorism, good governance, energy security, human trafficking, democratization, media freedom and national minorities.

 During this session you will learn more about:

-- The value of gaining professional experience through OSCE
+- The value of gaining professional experience through the OSCE

 Vacancies at OSCE are open for competition only amongst nationals of its 57 participating States.
 However, many of the strategies shared during this session will also be relevant if you are considering applying to other international organizations.